medtrailtech/will-sdk-for-signature-windows/GETTING-STARTED.md

 ### Capture Signature

-The most fundamental use of the SDK is to capture a signature.
+The most fundamental use of the Signature Library is to capture a signature.
 The API for this is:

 ```ruby
   sigCtl = new ActiveXObject("Florentis.SigCtl");